jason111o/cplay/README.md

 make runv - Runs the program after compilation with valgrind

-make clean - To return everythong to its original state before compilation
+make clean - To return everything to its original state before compilation